A gum abscess is a pocket of infection in the gums or the space between the teeth and the gums.

 Gum disease breaks down the gums and tissues in the mouth holding the teeth in place.
 This can create a space between the teeth and the gums where bacteria can live and multiply, potentially leading to abscesses.

 Some other factors can increase the risk of periodontitis.
-For instance, the National Institute of Dental and Craniofacial Research note that smoking is the most significant risk factor for periodontal gum disease.
+For instance, the National Institute of Dental and Craniofacial Research note that smoking is the

 Other risk factors for periodontal disease include: